meddbase/meddbase-apis/patient-portal-api/patient-medical-report-review/submitauthorisation.markdown

 ## Remarks

-Calling this method removes the security context so no another command (GetMedicalReportData, SubmitAuthorisation) is allowed without new validation.
+Calling this method removes the security context so no other command (GetMedicalReportData, SubmitAuthorisation) is allowed without new validation.
 If something goes wrong please check exception (see Error handling).